Knowledge-Graph-Hub/kg-cookiecutter/README.md

 python run.py transform
 ```

 By default, this will run all transforms defined in `transform.py` and save results to `data/transformed`.
-Use the `-s` option with a transform name to run just one, e.g., `python run.py transform -s EnvoTransform`.
+Use `-s` option with a transform name to run just one, e.g., `python run.py transform -s EnvoTransform`.

 To build the merged graph: